Academic Expectations and Program Requirements

 Letter of Completion

 A Letter of Completion may be requested anytime from the point a student has completed all requirements for the awarding of a degree and until five days prior to commencement.
-A student in a master’s thesis option or a doctoral program must have completed all degree requirements – including final clearance of a thesis or dissertation by the Graduate and Professional School – for eligibility to request a letter.
-For students in a master’s non-thesis option programs, requests for a Letter of Completion will be accepted only if the student has completed all degree plan coursework and the Graduate and Professional School has approved the final examination results (if applicable).
+A student in a master’s thesis option or a doctoral program must have completed all non-course degree requirements, including final clearance of a thesis or dissertation by the Graduate and Professional School, and have received final grades for all degree plan coursework for eligibility to request a letter.
+For students in a master’s non-thesis option program, requests for a Letter of Completion will be accepted only if the student has completed all non-course requirements and received final grades for all degree plan coursework, and the Graduate and Professional School has received the final examination results (if applicable).

 Letter of Intent

-Students completing a graduate degree who wish to enroll in pursuit of another graduate degree at Texas A&M University should initiate the process of filing a Letter of Intent with the admitting department for the subsequent graduate degree.
+Students completing a graduate degree who wish to enroll in pursuit of another graduate degree at Texas A&M University should file a Letter of Intent with the admitting academic unit for the subsequent graduate degree.
 Letters of Intent are common when students apply to pursue a subsequent degree within the same department and college/school, but may not be acceptable for students applying for a subsequent degree in a different discipline from their current degree.
-A Letter of Intent, when approved by the head of the department or chair of the intercollegiate faculty (if applicable) in which the student intends to study, will be viewed by the Graduate and Professional School as an admission to the program specified in the letter.
+A Letter of Intent, when approved by a department head or interdisciplinary degree program chair (if applicable) in which the student intends to study, will be viewed by the Graduate and Professional School as an admission to the program specified in the letter.
 A student must use the Letter of Intent Form available through the Graduate and Professional School website.

-If a student wishes to enroll in a department where a Letter of Intent is not the accepted practice, the admitting department should consult with the Office of Admissions and the Graduate and Professional School to pursue an alternate process for admission.
+If a student wishes to enroll in a department, interdisciplinary degree program, or college/school where a Letter of Intent is not the accepted practice, the admitting academic unit should consult with the Office of Admissions and the Graduate and Professional School to pursue an alternate process for admission.

-If a break in enrollment occurs for one academic year or longer following graduation, the student must apply for admission to another graduate degree program through the Office of Admissions before enrolling in another graduate degree program.
+If a break in enrollment occurs for one academic year or longer following graduation, the student must reapply for admission to a graduate degree program through the Office of Admissions and is not eligible to submit a Letter of Intent.

 Professional Internship